(This page was originally titled Coping with Covid.)

 If you or someone you know need immediate help, call University Police at 585-245-5222, or call 911 or 211.
 For other immediate assistance, text "GOT5" to 741-741 for Crisis Text Line (or call 1-800-273-TALK) or use the NY State Office of Mental Health COVID-19 Emotional Support Helpline 1-844-863-9314 (8 am-10 pm, 7 days/week).

 Visit our Counseling Services Quick Resource List for additional 24/7 hotlines, campus resources, and referral information.

 - Counseling Services Resources

-RIO is our 3-session skills-based group focused on learning how to manage painful emotions.
-You can be referred to participate in RIO at your own pace after an initial triage appointment.
-Schedule an initial appointment at myhealth.geneseo.edu if you are interested in RIO Virtual.
+RIO is 3-session skills-based workshop series focused on learning how to manage painful emotions.
+You can be referred to participate in RIO Virtual at your own pace after an initial triage appointment (in-person RIO may be available at a later date).
+Request an initial appointment at myhealth.geneseo.edu if you are interested in RIO.

 - Self-Help and Self-Care

 This page provides access to our free online mental health screening program as well as tips on other self-care strategies, including free apps, journaling, and more.

 This is a vetted list of apps addressing various health, mental health, and wellness issues.
 Also check out Quarantine Buddy, an app to get matched up with someone else looking for a virtual companion (developed by Cornell students).